 Dean suggested I go to a camp called Oddballs in the Okavango Delta in Botswana.
 The Okavango Delta is a beautiful oasis; a giant water hole for the thirsty wildlife of the Kalahari Desert.
 To get there I took two international flights then a single engine plane that landed on a dirt airstrip a short hike away from the camp.
 The couple running the camp introduced themselves to me then gathered the supplies the plane had brought and off we went down a dirt trail; baboons in the trees scurried as we passed.

 I was shown down a sandy trail that I was told was raked before bed to better track the creatures that might came in the night.
 My tent was perched on a platform about four feet off the ground overlooking a channel of water filled with wildlife.
 There were no fences around the camp.
-I t was completely open to any animals that cared to wander by and there is an abundance of them in the Okavango.
+It was completely open to any animals that cared to wander by and there is an abundance of them in the Okavango delta.

-That night, under a clear night sky filled with a gazillion stars, I heard lion huff their territorial call and baboon males bark their sound of warning, then I was off in a deep sleep exhausted after my long journey.
+That night, under a clear night sky filled with a gazillion stars, I heard lion huff their territorial call and baboons bark their sound of warning, then I was off in a deep sleep exhausted after my long journey.
 I was awakened by the dawn call of an African fish eagle perched high on a tree just across the river.
-I threw my hair in a pony tail, put on some clothes and walked down the sandy path to the kitchen for a quick cup of coffee where I met up with GB.
+I threw my hair in a ponytail, put on some clothes and walked down the sandy path to the kitchen for a quick cup of coffee where I met up with GB.

-Yes I was scared.
+Yes.
+I was scared.
 I had thoughts of being attacked by the lion he mentioned or what if GB had a heart attack.
 How would I find the boat?
-I even looked at the trees and the position of the sun and tried to keep my bearings during the trek so I would be able to find the boat myself should I need to.
+I even looked at the trees and the position of the sun and tried to keep my bearings during the trek so I would be able to find the canoe myself should I need to.